- How is commercial arbitration used and what are the recent trends?

 - Does the unsuccessful party have to pay the successful party's costs?
 How does the tribunal usually calculate any costs award and what factors does it consider?

-However, the cost-follow-the-event approach is not mandatory, and the parties can agree on a different structure.
+However, the costs-follow-the-event approach is not mandatory, and the parties can agree on a different structure.
 Some arbitral institutions empower the tribunals to take into account the parties' conduct during the arbitration proceedings when determining the allocation of the costs.
 In these cases, the arbitral tribunal can use its wide discretion to allocate the costs between the parties.

 The parties can agree on the calculation of costs, but they do not usually do so.
 In this case, the arbitral institutions' rules on the calculation of costs apply.
+Costs include:

 In practice, the arbitral tribunal asks the parties to make a "cost submission", in which both parties submit the costs incurred in relation to the arbitration.